sahmeepee/SRL-Language-Extension/readme.md

 # SRL Syntax Extension
-This extension gives you the ability to view SRL syntax with appropriate colouring and some snippets
+This extension gives you the ability to view SRL syntax with appropriate colouring and some snippets.

 ## Installation
 Install from the .vsix file: